End of life signs

 If they’re not already unconscious, they may drift in and out of consciousness.
 However, they can probably still hear and feel.
 Some may even become clear-headed in their final hours.

 Eventually, their breathing will get slower and finally stop.
 It can be difficult to identify the exact moment of death.

 After a while, their body will relax completely.
 Their face may relax and they look peaceful.

 They may lose control of their bladder or bowels.
 This can happen before or after death.
 Some people find this distressing if they’re not prepared for it.

 Fluid may leak from elsewhere too, especially the mouth.

 Let them know you’re there.
 Speak to them calmly and touch them gently.

-If they’re confused or agitated, use soothing music or gentle touch to help calm them.
+Should the be confused or agitated, use soothing music or gentle touch to help calm them.
 If you’ve spoken to their healthcare team before this, you can arrange to have some pain relief or a sedative available to give them to ease any symptom which is distressing them.